pnp/sp-dev-fx-vs-extension/.github/ISSUE_TEMPLATE.md

 Thank you for reporting an issue or suggesting an enhancement.
 We appreciate your feedback - to help the team to understand your needs, please complete the below template to ensure we have the necessary details to assist you.

 #### Category
 [ ] Question
 [ ] Bug
 [ ] Enhancement

+#### Versions
+[    ]  Visual Studio version (Help > About)
+[    ]  SPFx Generator version (`npm list -g @microsoft/generator-sharepoint`)

 #### Expected or Desired Behavior
 _If you are reporting a bug, please describe the expected behavior.
 If you are suggesting an enhancement please describe thoroughly the enhancement, how it can be achieved, and expected benefit._